buddy-link/buddy-docs/docs/guides/basic.md

 ### Setting Up a Basic Next.js Project

 1. **Install Node.js and npm**:<br />
    Ensure Node.js and npm are installed on your system.
-You can download them from the[Node.js official website](https://nodejs.org/en).
+You can download them from the [Node.js official website](https://nodejs.org/en).

 2. **Create a Next.js App**:<br />
    Open your terminal and execute the following command to create a new Next.js application: